reubenson/reubenson.github.io/src/ceramics.md

         <figure>
           <img src="https://reubenson-portfolio.s3.us-east-1.amazonaws.com/assets/ceramics_small-creamer.jpg" alt="small creamer">
           <figcaption>
             A small creamer commissioned by a friend.
-Japanese sake cups were the original point of inspiration, but as I experimented with the surface, the piece ended up taking on an appearance more like the titular character from Jan Svankmajer's film, <em>Little Otik</em>, featuring an infant child in the form of small tree.
+Japanese tea wares were the original point of inspiration, but as I experimented with the surface, the piece ended up taking on an appearance more like the titular character from Jan Svankmajer's 2000 film, <em>Little Otik</em>, featuring an infant in the form of small tree.
           </figcaption>
         </figure>
       </li>